LostBeard/SpawnDev.BlazorJS.WebWorkers/README.md

     }
 }
 ```

+#### wwwroot/service-worker.js
+The files wwwroot/service-worker.js and wwwroot/service-worker.published.js can be ignored as they will not be used.
+SpawnDev.BlazorJS.WebWorkers will load its own script instead: `spawndev.blazorjs.webworkers.js`

+WARNING: Do not delete the service-worker.js or service-worker.published.js files if you are using the `<ServiceWorkerAssetsManifest>` tag in your project's .csproj file to create an assets manifest for a PWA, or an exception will be thrown when the project builds.

 # Blazor Web App compatibility
 .Net 8 introduced a new hosting model that allows mixing [Blazor server render mode](https://learn.microsoft.com/en-us/aspnet/core/blazor/components/render-modes?view=aspnetcore-8.0#interactive-server-side-rendering-interactive-ssr) and [Blazor WebAssembly render mode](https://learn.microsoft.com/en-us/aspnet/core/blazor/components/render-modes?view=aspnetcore-8.0#client-side-rendering-csr).
 [Prerendering](https://learn.microsoft.com/en-us/aspnet/core/blazor/components/render-modes?view=aspnetcore-8.0#prerendering) was also added to improve initial rendering times.
 "Prerendering is the process of initially rendering page content on the server without enabling event handlers for rendered controls."